spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ## Deploy VirtualBox VM

-Once the Edge artifacts and Palette cluster profile have been created, proceed to the VM deployment.
+Once the Edge artifacts and cluster profile have been created, proceed to the VM deployment.
 The VirtualBox VM will use the Installer ISO to bootstrap the Edge installation and serve as the Edge host for your cluster.

-Launch the VirtualBox application and click **New Virtual Machine**.
+Launch the VirtualBox application and click **New** to create a new VM.

 Give the machine a name, for example, `edge-vm`.